pwr5109/surfs_up/README.md

 ## Project Overview

 This Analysis looks into the temperature trends before opening a surf shop and to find out if a surf and ice-cream shop business is sustainable year round.

-The temperature data to be analyzed will be data from the months of June and December in Oahu.
+The temperature data that will be analyzed from the months of June and December in Oahu so set a shop there.

 ## Results